How to write a character reference for court

 - The reference should commence with “Your Honour”.

-Details to include in a character reference for court
+What to include in a character reference for court

 The following are details you should include in a character reference.
 The better you are able to illustrate the person’s character through unique details and anecdotes, the more help the reference will be when the person appears before the Court.